Michadelic/InnerSourcePatterns/repository-activity-score.md

 The repository activity score is a simple calculation based on the GitHub API.
 It can be fully automated and easily adapted to new requirements.

-## Known Instances (optional)
+## Known Instances

 Used in SAP's InnerSource project portal to define the default order of the InnerSource projects.
 It was first created in July 2020 and is fine-tuned and updated frequently ever since.

 When proposed to InnerSourceCommons in July 2020, this pattern emerged.

 ## Status (optional until merging)

 * First Draft: 30th July 2020
 * Second Draft: 5th August 2020
+* Third Draft: 6th August 2020

-## Author(s) (optional)
+## Author(s)

 [Michael Graf (SAP)](mi.graf@sap.com)

 ## Acknowledgements (optional)

-Thank you to the InnerSource Commons Community for lightning-fast advice and a lot of input to feed this pattern!
+Thank you to the InnerSource Commons Community for lightning-fast advice, and a lot of helpful input to feed this pattern!